DeepTrail/deepsecure/docs/deepsecure-release-process.md

 ### 1. Update Version Number

-The project version must be updated in three key locations to ensure consistency.
-Replace `X.Y.Z` with the new version number (e.g., `0.1.9`).
+The project version must be updated in **five** key locations to ensure consistency across the entire dual architecture.
+Replace `X.Y.Z` with the new version number (e.g., `0.1.10`).

 -   **`pyproject.toml`**: Update the `version` key in the `[project]` table.
     ```toml